usnistgov/nestor-web/docs/Getting Started/USERGUIDE.md

 <div align="center"><strong>Figure 11 : multi tokenpage</strong></div><br/>

-The multi token page is very similar to the single token one.
-Let's explain the two differences between them.
-First, in this page, you will be able to classify the multi words with the hybrid classifications explained previously on the classification section.
-Secondly, in the summary, the section composed by is the exact reverse of the "appears in" section of the single token page.
-It is made to make it easier to navigate back and forth between single tokens and multi tokens.
+The multi token page is very similar to the single token one with some minor differences.
+First, this page allows for classification of multi-token phrases, which enables the Object Fault and Object Resolution token classifications.
+Second, the summary page contains a link to the single token page with each word in the multi-token pair.
+This allows the user to navigate between both the single token and multi-token pages.

 ### 2.3 Search tokens
 -----------------